-The Company has risk management processes in place, such as third party audit, internal audit, controls testing, project management, Risk and Control Self-Assessment (RCSA), IT Governance Committee to assess and monitor operational risk exposures.
+The Company has risk management processes in place, such as third party audit, internal audit, controls testing, project management, Risk and Control Self-Assessment (RCSA), Sarbanes-Oxley Framework and management governance committees to assess and monitor operational risk exposures.

 The Company is exposed to IT, Data, Outsourcing, Underwriting, Reinsurance, Fraud, Legal, and Reputation risks.